nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 - a complete set of archives serving all storage groups must be restored when performing database in-place restore
 - to ensure that backup coverage is complete, each storage group must be served by at least one HC SM

-A complete set of archives can be selected using several of the methods described in [Fine-grained archive selection](#fine-grained-archive-selection) section.
+A complete set of archives can be selected using several of the methods described in [Fine-grained archive restore selection](#fine-grained-archive-selection) section.
 NuoDB won't perform any special checks during database restore to ensure that the archives selected for a restore are a complete set of archives.
 If some of the storage groups are missing from the selection, their state won't be restored.

 > **NOTE**: For more information about storage groups, check [Using Table Partitions and Storage Groups](https://doc.nuodb.com/nuodb/latest/database-administration/using-table-partitions-and-storage-groups/)